Why OEM Marketing Programs Limit Dealership Growth

 Dealership Co-Op Advertising Comes With Restrictions

-Dealership co-op advertising helps offset marketing costs, but it introduces strict dealership co-op marketing rules.
-To qualify for reimbursement, dealers must follow detailed dealership advertising guidelines, including approved vendors, formats, and compliance processes.
+Dealership co-op advertising helps offset marketing costs, but it also introduces a layer of strict co-op marketing rules that can limit flexibility.
+To qualify for reimbursement, dealers must follow detailed advertising guidelines set by the OEM, including the use of approved vendors, specific ad formats, and defined compliance and approval processes.
+While these requirements ensure brand consistency and cost control, they often add complexity to campaign planning and execution.

-These restrictions limit creativity and slow down campaign execution.
-Instead of quickly testing new strategies or optimizing campaigns, dealerships must prioritize approval and compliance.
-This delay reduces agility and makes it difficult to compete with more flexible, independent marketing strategies.
+These restrictions can limit creativity and significantly slow down the pace of marketing efforts.
+Instead of quickly launching campaigns, testing new strategies, or optimizing based on performance data, dealerships must first navigate approval workflows and compliance checks.
+This added friction reduces agility, delays time-to-market, and makes it more difficult to compete effectively against more flexible, independent marketing approaches that can adapt faster to changing conditions.

 How OEM Marketing Restricts Dealership Growth